 Certifications: First Aid and CPR, Safe Lifts and Transfers, CPI: Non-Violent Intervention and Health and Safety Training.

-- Rick Hadleycrane, the Toronto Manager, provides First Aid and CPR training.
+- Rick Hadleycrane, our Director of Business Development, provides First Aid and CPR training.

 OTHER IN HOUSE TRAINING: